 Opal, a lonely girl, befriends a stray dog she finds in Winn Dixie.
 Her adventures with this dog that she names Winn Dixie teach her about friendship, forgiveness, and getting to know people before judging them.

 Wilbur is a runt pig that is saved from death by a girl named Fern.
 On a farm, he develops a unique friendship with a selfless spider named Charlotte.
 As he grows older and is once again threatened with an early death, he learns about life, friendship, loss, and sacrifice.
+The themes in this well-known book are timeless.

 These stories can engage even the most reluctant reader.
 Each chapter is a different story about one of the kids at Wayside School, a school where the classrooms were built one on top of each other, 30 stories high, instead of next to each other.